MooersLab/pymolsnips/README.md

 <h1> <em>pymolsnips:</em> PyMOL Script Writing with Code Templates</h1>

-[PyMOL](https://pymol.org/2/) is a leading molecular graphics program for making images of proteins and nucleic acids for publication.
+<a href="https://pymol.org/2/">PyMOL</a> is a leading molecular graphics program for making images of proteins and nucleic acids for publication.
 PyMOL's vast array of parameters provides exquisite control over the appearance of the output.
-PyMOL is often used to make cover images for [scientific journals](https://pymolwiki.org/index.php/Main_Page).
+PyMOL is often used to make cover images for <a href="https://pymolwiki.org/index.php/Main_Page">scientific journals</a>.
 PyMOL is also popular for making movies of molecules.

 The PyMOL GUI is useful for making the images of global scenes, but PyMOL rapidly becomes tedious to use to make images of detailed scenes.